Choreonavigation

 Abstract

-Choreonavigation proposes a practice-based wayfinding method through maritime dance–a world of colonialism, racism, "discovery" and resilience.
-It treats choreography as a compass reading traces in the body to chart routes through memory, diaspora and place.
-This projected emerged from my New York City pierdancing as as a Romani voguing Irish step dancer orienting movement across histories, geographies and identities.
+I propose choreonavigation as a practice-based method of wayfinding through maritime dance's legacies of colonialism, racism, "discovery" and resilience.
+This method treats choreography as a compass reading traces in the body to chart routes through memory, diaspora and place.
+This project emerged from my New York City pierdancing with Queer, Trans, Black, Indigenous People of Color as as a Romani voguing Irish step dancer orienting movement across histories, geographies and identities.

 Overview

 Choreonavigation emerged in my practice as I worked with maritime and migratory archives.
-"Street" and "traditional" dance forms alike are reconsidered as surviving maritime dance practices.
-I use step dance and task-based scores to “map” wayfinding, then build choreographies and storytelling that explore legibility with audiences and community.
+I began to see how many "street" and "traditional" dance forms survive from the Atlantic world, which was full of dance coursing through land, ship and sea.
+In turn these choreonavigational practices still have the potential to act as a countermaps to exploitative cartographies.
+I use step dance and task-based scores to “map” wayfinding, then build choreographies and storytelling with audiences, community and legacy.

 Methods